Consent Forms – SAMPLE only, for your review.

 Website and Email and Text Communications

 I have a professional website for my business as a psychologist.
 You may access and review the information that I have on my website and, if you have related questions or suggestions, we can discuss this during your therapy sessions.
 I use email communication and text messaging only with your permission and in ways that we will discuss in a therapy session.
-Generally, your email and text messages with my office should be limited to things like setting and changing appointments, billing matters and other related issues.
+Generally, your email and text messages with me should be limited to things like setting and changing appointments, billing matters and other related issues.
 If you need to discuss a clinical matter with me, please feel free to call me so we can discuss it on the phone or wait so we can discuss it during your therapy session.
 The telephone or face-to-face context is the most secure method of communication.
 Once you have used my online client portal, you may use that message service as well.

 Social Media and Web Searches